dsonoda/Curriculum-Vitae/README.md

 * **Twitter**: [@d5ono](https://twitter.com/d5ono)

 ## SUMMARY
-* 11+ years of experience in development of web cms system and project management.
+* 11+ years of experience in development of web contents management system and project management.
 * 11 months of experience in development of data analysis & visualization application & recommendation engine by machine learning.

 ## SKILLS